Skip to main content

 Clare Woods West refers to some small woods which are grouped together as a management unit in a similar way to Clare East.

-All the woods are small in size and the area is made up of ten blocks in total with the smallest of these being only 4.2 hectares, comprising mostly scrub.
+All the woods are small and the area is made up of ten blocks in total with the smallest of these being only 4.2 hectares, comprising mostly scrub.
 A common feature with these blocks is the lack of access roads to and within these blocks which means that there is little or no provision for walkers.
 Any access roads which are present are short and rarely used.

 The blocks fall under four names: